Caioflp/undergraduate-thesis/src/README.md

 * Implement the minimax estimator with a RKHS ball as $\mathcal{G}$, or one of the other more recent IV estimation methods.
 * Implement Mirror Descent / Nesterov Acceleration

+## Meeting 19/07

+* Difficulty understanding KIV stage 1
+* Strange assumptions
+* Not sure if using KIV's first stage is a good thing
+* Don't know how to bound \hat{\Phi} RKHS norm
+* Don't know how to regress Y on Z

 ## Meeting 12/07